 One gets to relish the palm trees as they sway in a cooling oceanic breeze.
 White sand and blue water sparkle alluringly beneath the tropical sun, brand Saadani is a splendid place to visit.
 Traditional dhows sail slowly past, propelled by billowing white sails, whilst Swahili fishermen cast their nets below a brilliant red sunrise.

-Protected as a game reserve since the 1960s, in 2002 it was expanded to cover twice its former area.
-The reserve suffered greatly from poaching prior to the late 1990s, but in recent years a marked turnaround has been seen, due to a concerted clampdown on poachers, based on integrating adjacent villages into the conservation drive.
+Saadani National Park is protected as a game reserve since the 1960s, in 2002 it was expanded to cover twice its former area.
+The Saadani National Park reserve suffered greatly from poaching prior to the late 1990s, but in recent years a marked turnaround has been seen, due to a concerted clampdown on poachers, based on integrating adjacent villages into the conservation drive.

 Today, a surprisingly wide range of grazers and primates are seen on game drives and walks, among them include giraffes, buffaloes, warthogs, common waterbucks, reedbucks, hartebeests, wildebeests, red duikers, greater kudus, elands, sable antelopes, yellow baboons and velvet monkeys.